The0nix/Tacotron2/README.md

 Where:
 * `model_path` is a path to .ckpt model file
 * `label_encoder_path` is a path to .pickle label encoder file.
 It is generated during training by `fut_label_encoder.py` script
-* `waveglow_model_path` is a path to wavegkiw .pt model file.
+* `waveglow_model_path` is a path to waveglow .pt model file.
 It can be downloaded [here](https://drive.google.com/file/d/1rpK8CzAAirq9sWZhe9nlfvxMF1dRgFbF/view) (Link from https://github.com/NVIDIA/waveglow)
 * `device` is the device to inference on: either 'cpu', 'cuda' or cuda device number
 * `input_text` is an input text for TTS